Calming Down the Angry Child

-While no person or no family can be anger-proof there are ways you can help your child get a handle on anger.
+While no person or no family can be anger-proof there are ways you can help your angry child get a handle on their temper.

-The unconnected child operates from inner turmoil.
+The unconnected angry child operates from inner turmoil.
 Down deep this child feels something important is missing in his self and he is angry about it.
 (This feeling may continue into adulthood.)
-This void is likely to reveal itself as anger toward himself and parents, placing everyone at risk for becoming an angry family.
+This void is likely to reveal itself as anger toward himself and parents.
+This places everyone at risk because an angry child often leads to an angry family.

-Encourage your child to recognize when he is angry, starting with the toddler.
-Be an attentive listener, helping your child work through feelings.
+Encourage your angry child to recognize when he is getting worked up, starting with the toddler.
+Be an attentive listener, helping your angry child work through their upset feelings.
 Given a willing audience that shows empathy rather than judgment, children will often talk themselves out of their snits.
 Our eight-year-old, Matthew, insisted on watching a certain TV program.
-I disagreed, and he became angry.
+I disagreed, and he all of a sudden became a very angry child.
 Matt felt that he absolutely had to watch the program.
 I felt that the program content was harmful to his growing self and to family harmony.
 I listened attentively and nonjudgmentally while Matt pleaded his case.
 After he had made his appeal, I made mine.
 With calm authority, I made my own points, while conveying to Matt that I understood but did not agree with his viewpoint.
 I asked him probing questions, such as: “What about the program is so important to you?”
 “Could you think of an activity that is more fun than watching this program?”
 “Matt, do you understand why I don’t want you to watch it?”
 “Are you just bored?
 If so, I have an idea…” Gradually Matt realized that this program was not worth getting so worked up about.
 As the dialogue continued, his eyes dried and his reddened face relaxed.
 I’m sure his pulse rate was coming down, too.
 We ended this encounter with a chuckle about how he had let such a stupid program upset him.
 We went out and played catch instead.

 The habitually misbehaving child is usually an angry child.
-If your child seems “bad” all the time or you “don’t know what else to do” or your child seems withdrawn, search beneath the surface for something that is angering your child.
+If your child seems “bad” all the time, you “don’t know what else to do” or your angry child seems withdrawn, search beneath the surface for something that is upsetting your child.
 In counseling parents of these children, I have found two causes: Either there is a lot of family anger – mother and/or father is on edge all the time and the child incorporates these feelings as part of himself; or the child feels angry because his sense of well-being is threatened.
 Helping children who misbehave repeatedly or seem “bad” more than “good” usually begins with a total family overhaul.
 Take inventory of the influences in your child’s life.
 What builds up his self-esteem?
 What tears it down?
 What needs are not being met?
-What inner anxiety is at the root of the anger?
+What inner anxiety is at the root of your angry child?
 Anger is only the tip of the iceberg, and it warns of needs to be dealt with beneath the surface.

 Humor diffuses anger and keeps trivial upsets from escalating.
 Our kids love spaghetti – the messier the sauce, the more they love it.
 Once at dinner we left the older kids in charge of the two- and five-year-old, who were dawdling over their messy meal.
 As often happens in large families, the oldest child delegated responsibility to the next oldest and so on down the line: “You watch the kids…” Lauren and Stephen were ultimately left unsupervised, and a spaghetti frenzy ensued.
 When we discovered the stringy mess we scolded the older kids for allowing it to happen.
 While we yelled at them, they yelled at each other.
 Lauren and Stephen peered up at their angry elders, sauce covering their cheeks and foreheads and spaghetti in their hair.
 We all began to laugh, and worked together, in good spirits, to clean up the kids and the mess.
 Now when we delegate authority, we’re more careful to be sure the appropriate-aged child really is on duty.

-Anger puts a barrier between parents and child.
 Our children taught us this lesson.
 We saw a distance developing between us and our seventeen-year-old, Peter.
 We weren’t communicating comfortably with each other.
 Our then fourteen-year-old daughter said, “He stays in his room to escape the yelling.
 He’s afraid you’ll get angry and yell.”
 We hadn’t thought of ourselves as an angry, yelling family, but Peter felt we were and so he recoiled from family interaction to preserve his peaceful self.
 This quote from Hayden explains in a nutshell why anger creates distance, especially in a child like Peter, who has a laid-back temperament.
 Hayden’s openness prompted us to reevaluate our show of emotions.
 We called a family meeting, acknowledged that yelling seemed to be a problem we needed to deal with, apologized for this failing, and discussed how that would change.

 If you and your child have a healthy relationship, you don’t have to worry that an occasional emotional outburst will harm your child.
 In fact, it’s healthy for a child to know you’re annoyed or angry.
 Honest communication sometimes requires honest anger that does not frighten or shame the child.
 Here is how one mother (she and her child have a healthy attachment) used healthy anger to get through to her child: